 I have recorded videos about my teaching for Queen Mary's ADEPT programme, including this piece on undergraduate views on feedback.

-In recent years I have taught the following undergraduate modules:
+I have taught the following undergraduate modules at QMUL:

 - Renaissance European literary and intellectual history: